What Kinds of Career Paths Are There in Mental Health?

 For the last few years, psychology has ranked among the top five most popular undergraduate college majors, according to the Department of Education’s annual Digest of Education.
 It’s not a surprising statistic given that the field attracts a wide variety of people from those looking to use the major as a gateway into communications or business to those gearing up for graduate degrees and careers in either clinical practice or research.

 A master’s degree in psychology increases your job prospects within the field exponentially.
 Positions in counseling - for example, school, marriage and substance abuse counseling - often require master’s degrees.
 Licensure requirements and salaries for each vary by state.
-The middle 50 percent of school counselors can expect to earn between $33,840 and $89,000, with a median yearly salary of $68,640 according the U.S Bureau of Labor Statistics.
+The median 50 percent of guidance or school counselors earn an annual salary of $53,600 on average according the BLS (2013).

 For those interested in either practicing psychology in a clinical setting or conducting psychology research a doctoral degree is necessary.
 There are many titles in psychology, from clinical and school psychologist to forensic, social and evolutionary psychologist.
 Clinical and counseling positions involved with patient care require a Doctor of Psychology (Psy.D).
 Research and teaching positions require a Doctor of Philosophy in psychology (Ph.D.).

 Psychologists can work in numerous locations from hospitals and clinics to schools and laboratories.
 Many clinical psychologists, in fact, choose to open private practices.
-In general, the salaries range with the middle 50 percent earning between $50,480 and $87,910, according the U.S. Bureau of Labor Statistics.
+The the mean annual wage for Clinical Psychologists is $72,710, according to the BLS (2013).

 Choosing a Specialty